nickleach/Prow-low-user-manager/readme.md

-##Final MEAN APP
+##Admin User Manager App

-> This is my final exercise from the book MEAN Machine
+> Template for an admin app used for managing users.
-> Work in progress
+> Created with help from the book MEAN Machine